Working During COVID-19

 Curious about the hiring process during physically distancing times?

-Many business locations may be closed to in-person activities, but employers are using virtual ways to hire new workers.
+Some business locations may continue to operate with reduced in-person activities, but many employers are using virtual ways to hire new workers.
 Email, phone and video meetings allow for safe interactions and physical distancing.
-Check out the Job Application Tips page to get advice on writing a resume and cover letter, preparing for an interview and developing your networking skills.
+Check out the Job Application Tips page to get advice on writing a resumé and cover letter, preparing for an interview and developing your networking skills.

 Concerned about health and safety in the workplace?